 How to choose the best guided tour of the Colosseum

 Choosing the best guided tours to the Colosseum is not easy, you will find many options for all budgets.
-In general, the most important thing to look for is that they include the tickets (so you will avoid surprises of having to pay extra at the door and also having to queue) and you can choose between those that have access to the Arena or those that also include a tour of the Roman Forum and the Palatine Hill.
+In general, the most important thing you have to pay attention to is that the tickets are included (so you will avoid surprises of having to pay extra at the door and also having to queue) and you can choose between those that have access to the arena or those that also include a tour of the Roman Forum and the Palatine Hill.

 In Hellotickets, all options include tickets with skip the line access and depending on your budget you can choose between the different options.
 In addition, all have free cancellation if your trip suffers last minute changes.
 You can find them all here:

 How long are the guided tours of the Colosseum?

 In general, the duration of the Colosseum and Forum tours is three hours.
 At first it seemed like a short time, but I realized that, when visiting the site with a specialized guide, the time is twice as long as it would be if you were to see it on your own.
 There is also an express visit to the Colosseum of only an hour and a half if you don't have that much time or just prefer a shorter tour.

 I later compared my experience with other travelers who took longer tours and most of them agreed on the same thing: it was hard to keep your attention the whole time and the last explanations were too dense.

 Visiting the Colosseum on a guided tour has many advantages: you will learn about its history, legends and architecture.
 Moreover, with tours that also include entrance tickets and a guided visit to the Roman Forum, the experience is much more complete.
 But if you are looking for a more intimate and authentic visit, I recommend choosing a small group tour.